paazmaya/WP-Member-Register/readme.txt

 === Plugin Name ===
 Contributors: paazmaya
 Donate link: http://paazmaya.com/
-Tags: comments, spam
-Requires at least: 3.0.0
+Tags: members, users, martial art, register, payments Requires at least: 3.0.0
 Tested up to: 3.1.0
 Stable tag: 4.3

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Manage members, payments and belt grades for a registery of members who do not need to be WP users.

 == Description ==